QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 doesn't explicitly say `'a: 'c`.
 Instead, it's _inferred_ via transitivity.
 Do you see where this is going?

-Here's an exaggurated example of a `where` clause:
+Here's an exaggerated example of a `where` clause:
 ```rust
 'a: 'b,
 'b: 'c,